-36.10 Job Stewards
+36.11 Job Stewards

-- 36.10.1 A Job Steward shall be a working Building Trades Member of Local 170 and will be under the direction of the Business Manager or Business Agent at all times.
+- 36.11.1 A Job Steward shall be a working member of the Union and will be under the direction of the Business Manager or Business Agent at all times.
 The Job Steward shall be appointed by the Business Manager or Business Agent.
 The Job Steward will be permitted to perform their Union duties during working hours and shall not be discriminated against.
-The Union agrees that the Job Stewards will perform their duties as efficiently as possible and the Employer agrees to grant reasonable time for the performance of such duties.
-Job Stewards shall be given appropriate training under the auspices of the Piping Industry Apprenticeship Board. - 36.10.2 Job Stewards shall be recognized on all jobs, and other than Superintendent, General Foreperson and Foreperson, shall be one (1) of the last employees terminated or transferred from any job of four (4) or more Journeypersons unless by mutual agreement.
+The Union agrees that the Job Steward's will perform their duties as efficiently as possible, and the Employer agrees to grant reasonable time for the performance of such duties.
+Job Stewards shall be given appropriate training under the auspices of the Piping Industry Apprenticeship Board. - 36.11.2 Job Steward's shall be recognized on all jobs, and other than General Foreperson and Foreperson, shall be one (1) of the last employees terminated or transferred from any job of four (4) or more Journeypersons unless by mutual agreement.